antonio-castellon/module-postgresql/README.md

         * @param tableName - Name of the table
         * @param where - JSON object that contains the parameters to be found on the JSON Document
         * @param docName - name of the column on table that contains the JSON data, by default: 'document'
+        * @return - true if te operation was sucessfully done

 ##### Insert or Update values from a Table